nabbysidek/qr-code-component/README.md

 ### Continued development

-- I intend to focus on Semantic HTML5 Markup
+- I intend to focus more on Semantic HTML5 Markup
 - I also intend to reduce the usage of divs

 ## Author